 - consider replacing your battery fix

-- tutorial consider replacing your battery
+- how to fix consider replacing your battery in lenovo

 - How to Change and Use Timezone (Tzutil) in Windows 7